travis-ci/docs-travis-ci-com/user/database-setup.md

 to your `.travis.yml`.

 MongoDB binds to 127.0.0.1 and requires no authentication or database creation up front.

-However, authentication will be enabled upon adding an admin user as mongod is started with the `--auth` parameter.
+If you add an admin user, authentication will be enabled, since mongod is started with the `--auth` argument.

 Note: Admin users are users created on the admin database.